Start with a template

 ### Overview

-2. As an alternative, click the <mark style="color:$primary;">`Create architecture`</mark> button in the interface's lower left corner.<br>
+2. Then, click <mark style="color:$primary;">`Create architecture`</mark> button in the <mark style="color:$primary;">**Recent architectures**</mark> section.
+As an alternative, you can click the <mark style="color:$primary;">`Create architecture`</mark> button available at the bottom of the left menu.&#x20;

 {% hint style="info" %}